FrankieBoye/theCATapi/README.md

 ![image](https://user-images.githubusercontent.com/44870179/75491390-ce163e80-59ad-11ea-8aee-639c654112d1.png)

-Removed the static header and connected another API that returns cat facts.
+Removed the static header and connected another API that returns a new cat fact which each new image.

 ![image](https://user-images.githubusercontent.com/44870179/75593374-0d5f9080-5a7d-11ea-997d-179d13270973.png)